brick/varexporter/README.md

 }
 ```

-And if you want to export a class that has an overridden private property, you're out of luck as `var_export()` puts all properties in the same bag, outputting an array with a duplicate key.
+If your class has a parent with private properties, you may have to do some gymnastics to write the value, and if your class overrides a private property of its parent, you're out of luck as `var_export()` puts all properties in the same bag, outputting an array with a duplicate key.

 #### What does `VarExporter` do instead?